Local Roommates

 Japan

-CET Japan and AICAD students share their housing with CET peers and undergraduate students from Osaka Gakuin University.
+Students in Japan share their housing with CET peers and undergraduate students from Osaka Gakuin University.

 Jordan